Kong/kong-pongo/README.md

 To test against an Enterprise version of Kong the same base setup can be used, but some secrets need to be added.
-With the secrets in place Pongo will be able to download the proper Kong Enterprise images and the required license keys.
+With the secrets in place Pongo will be able to download the proper Kong Enterprise images and license keys.
+See [Configuration](#configuration) for details on the environment variables.

-The environment variables needed are:
+The environment variables:
 - `DOCKER_USERNAME=<your_docker_username>`
 - `DOCKER_PASSWORD=<your_docker_password>`
+- `KONG_LICENSE_DATA=<your_license_data>`

+Kong internal only:
 - `PULP_USERNAME=<your_pulp_username>` (Optional, if KONG_LICENSE_DATA not set)
 - `PULP_PASSWORD=<your_pulp_password>` (Optional, if KONG_LICENSE_DATA not set)

-To test the values try the following command, if succesful it will display your license key:
+To test the Pulp values try the following command, if succesful it will display your license key:
 ```
 $ curl -L -u"$PULP_USERNAME:$PULP_PASSWORD" "https://download.konghq.com/internal/kong-gateway/license.json"